Rules Execution & Ordering

 **Importance of Order:**

-Example: A request to /old-page may be rewritten to /new-page via a Rewrite Rule.
-Then, Page Rules for /new-page are applied, followed by any relevant Conditional Rules.
+**Example:** A request to `/old-page` may be rewritten to `/new-page` via a Rewrite Rule.
+Then, Conditional Rules for `/new-page` are applied.

 Within each rule type, rules are evaluated based on their **position** (also called order):

-• Position is independent for each rule type (e.g., Access Rule #1 and Page Rule #1 are separate)
+* Position is independent for each rule type (e.g., Access Rule #1 and Conditional Rule #1 are separate)

 **Example:**